Roboron3042/Cyberpunk-Neon/README.md

 * **Shell**: zsh with [powerlevel9K](https://github.com/bhilburn/powerlevel9k) modified
 * **Telegram**: Custom Theme in dotfiles.

-Color Scheme base on [this palette](https://www.color-hex.com/color-palette/61235).
-Special thanks to all those who created the themes, pictures and tools i used to make this.
+Special thanks to all those who created the base themes, pictures and tools I used to make this.
 Any comments or suggestions are appreciated.

 ## How to apply